Spin-polarized transport and quantum phase transitions in one-dimensional superconductor-ferromagnetic insulator heterostructures: Summary and conclusions

-Finally, we stress that in our calculations we have neglected many experimentally relevant effects: disorder, multiple conduction channels, finite temperature, electron-electron interaction, etc. While our results will certainly be modified if these effects are taken into account, we expect they will not affect our conclusions qualitatively, in particular the existence of parity- and spin-changing QPTs in this type of devices, and the possibility of their experimental detection.
+Finally, we stress that in our calculations we have neglected other experimentally relevant effects: multiple conduction channels, electron-electron interaction, etc. While our results will certainly be modified if these effects are taken into account, we expect they will not affect our conclusions qualitatively, in particular the existence of parity- and spin-changing QPTs in this type of devices, and the possibility of their experimental detection.
 A notable exception is the presence of residual spin-orbit coupling producing a mixing of ABS branches with different spin projections, which would lift the degeneracy whenever two such branches become degenerate.
 In particular, spin-orbit coupling would generate avoided crossings instead of zero-energy crossings, which would modify the properties of the QPTs discussed in this work.
 However, we believe that this particular effect would be minimized using centrosymmetric SE materials, such as silicon, instead of InAs.
+In conclusion, we believe the device proposed in this work is within experimental reach using present-day nanofabrication techniques and could have important potential uses in low-dissipation spin-polarized transport.

 \acknowledgments{This work is partially supported by CONICET, Universidad Nacional de La Plata (UNLP) and Universidad Nacional de Cuyo (UNCuyo), Argentina.}